mfoltz/mfoltz.github.io/editing.md

 ---

 ## How to create and edit files
-This wiki is generated with [Hugo](https://gohugo.io/) and all content lives in the `content/` directory as Markdown files.
+This wiki is generated with [Hugo \u2265 0.126.3](https://gohugo.io/installation/) and all content lives in the `content/` directory as Markdown files.
 Every page on the site has an **Edit this page on GitHub** link at the bottom.

 To add a new page: